The Captain (2017 film): Plot

-In April 1945, during the final weeks of the war, Willi Herold, a young Luftwaffe Fallschirmjäger (paratrooper) escapes the pursuit of a roving German military police commando that wishes to execute him for desertion.
+In April 1945, during the final weeks of the war, Willi Herold, a young Luftwaffe Fallschirmjäger (paratrooper) escapes the pursuit of a roving German military police commando who wishes to execute him for desertion.
 After his escape, Herold finds an abandoned car containing the uniform of a decorated Luftwaffe captain.
-Herold takes the uniform and impersonates a captain, taking command of a number of stragglers as he moves through the German countryside under the guise that he is on a mission, ordered by Hitler himself, to assess morale behind the front.
+Herold takes the uniform and impersonates an officer, taking command of a number of stragglers as he moves through the German countryside under the guise that he is on a mission, ordered by Hitler himself, to assess morale behind the front.
 Although initially promising the local populace a decrease in looting, Herold becomes increasingly despotic as more disparate troops join his command, named Kampfgruppe Herold.
 These troops include Freytag, a kind, aging rifleman who is made Herold's driver, and Kipinski, a sadistic drunk.
-Eventually, the Kampfgruppe find a German camp full of deserters awaiting execution and assumes control over operations there.
+Eventually, the Kampfgruppe find a camp full of deserters awaiting execution and assumes control over operations there.

 While in the camp, Herold orders the execution of dozens of prisoners (with Kipinski being the principal executioner), and becomes increasingly infatuated with his newfound power.
 Over the course of their stay, Freytag becomes suspicious of Herold, and realises that the captain's uniform does not belong to him after seeing a tailor shorten the pant legs.
 Eventually, the camp is destroyed by an Allied air raid, and Kampfgruppe Herold moves to a local town.
 While there, the group loots considerably from the local population, and sets up a makeshift command post in a hotel under the name Sonderkommando und Schnellgericht [summary court] Herold.
 Under this command, Herold orders the execution of Kipinski.
 After a night of debauchery, the group's hotel is stormed by military police and Herold is arrested.
-In court, Herold claims that he acted only in the defense of the German people, and escapes out of a window before being sent back to the front.
+In court, Herold claims that he acted only in the defense of the German people, and escapes out of a window to avoid being sent back to the front.
 In the final scene, Herold is seen walking through a forest filled with skeletal remains, and the audience is informed that after the war he and several of his accomplices were sentenced to death and executed by the Allied forces.

 The ending credits are accompanied by a sequence of Herold and his group driving through the streets of modern-day Görlitz in their Mercedes-Benz G3, eventually stopping to accost and harass local passersby on foot.